codevence/fair-wizard-guide/docs/applications/admin-center/settings/system/index.rst

 System Settings
 ***************

-System settings allow us to configure Privacy and Support settings of |project_name|.
-There is also Users settings.
+System settings allow us to configure Organization settings of |project_name|, set up Support, define how new users are set up, manage localizations and toggle AI Assistant.

 ----